Dr-Passmore/hobby-blog/blog/2023-12-13-Azure-Static-Site-Falmouth-Allotments.md

 }
 ```

-In this section, the backend configuration for storing the Terraform state file is specified.
+This section specifies the backend configuration for storing the Terraform state file.
 The state file contains information about the infrastructure managed by Terraform.
 The backend is set to Azure Storage ("azurerm").
 The configuration includes the following parameters:

 - **resource_group_name:** The name of the Azure Resource Group where the storage account for storing the Terraform state will reside.
 It is set to "tf-state-rg."